jparep/dbt-snowflake-migration/README.md

 # DBT Snowflake Migration

-This guide provides instructions on how to use dbt to migrate a PostgreSQL database to Snowflake.
+This project provides instructions on how to use dbt to migrate a PostgreSQL database to Snowflake.

 ## Prerequisites